-Once you've established the water needs of plants within an individual bed, you can set up an automatic watering system that will deliver the appropriate amount of hydration on a regular schedule.
-This will save you time on maintenance and can prevent wasteful over-watering and other problems.
+Once you've established plants' water needs within an individual bed, you can set up an automatic watering system that will deliver the appropriate amount of hydration on a regular schedule.
+That will save you time on maintenance and can prevent wasteful over-watering and other problems.

 2.)Determine your soil type.
 Soil conditions can differ significantly even within the same neighborhood, so don't assume that you can necessarily have success with the same plants as your neighbors.
 To be sure, assess your soil type before planting.
 Many plants will grow better in light, sandy soil than dense clay-type soil.
 The chemical makeup of the land in your garden will also affect which plants grow best in that space.
 You can perform a pH and nutrient soil test to identify the type of property you have and what additives it might need for success.

 Once you know your soil type and have added compost and fertilizer as necessary, you can choose plants that will thrive in your home conditions.
 Once they've taken root and established themselves, they'll reward your hard work by returning for years to come.